apache/nuttx/tools/README.txt

          Where -m <maxline> is the maximum line length allowed Where -s  silent prints not output, returns 0 for OK and 1 for any errors.
-         Where -g  go-no-go output only prints PASS/FAIL gor a given file.
+         Where -g  go-no-go output only prints PASS/FAIL for a given file.

   See also indent.sh and uncrustify.cfg